 The past few years there’s been a revival of the podcast, a trend which has also led to a fabulous flourishing of Paris podcasts.
-From the historical to today’s Paris, from food to cocktails and from the quirky to the racy, here are my favorite podcasts (and a few bonus radio shows!) that are a must listen for both residents and dreamers of Paris!
+From the historical to today’s Paris, from food to cocktails and from the quirky to the racy, here are my favorite podcasts that are a must listen for both residents and dreamers of Paris!

 The Earful Tower

-Created by actress, comedian and tour guide extraordinaire Amber Minogue, this podcast aims to reveal “hidden Paris in plain sight”.
-Covering a secret, lesser known topic in each show, Amber tackles subjects including the history of the guillotine, the Bastille square and prison, la Cour des Miracles… hey wait a second, what’s that, miracles??
+Created by actress, comedian and tour guide extraordinaire Amber Minogue, this podcast aims to reveal lesser known topics on Paris.
+In each show Amber tackles subjects including the history of the guillotine, the Bastille square and prison, la Cour des Miracles… hey wait a second, what’s that, miracles??
 Well, you’ll just have to listen in to find out!
 Amber is engaging, well researched and each podcast is a pleasure to listen to and I learn something new about this intriguing city every time.
 Facebook / Website.

 Forest Collins has earned the title of Paris’ cocktail queen, she’s the mastermind behind the longstanding cocktail and bar focused website 52 Martinis and reports on the Paris cocktail scene for various international media.
 You can also further explore the city’s cocktail bars via her new new app (more information on the app as well as Forest’s favorite romantic bars in this article she wrote for us).
 In addition, Forest shares her cocktail wisdom, and that of industry experts, on her wonderful podcasts covering new openings, trends and thoughtful topics like females in the cocktail industry.
 Be sure to listen to the whole episode for her suggested cocktail at the end.
 Follow her news on her Facebook and listen into the podcast on her website.